vitor-lima-ms/django_recipes_web_app/README.md

-Simple web application that allows users to register various recipes
+Simple web application that allows users to register various recipes in the web app